Jackxun123/blog-source/source/upic/tutorials/github/index.md

 - `Branch`: `master` is the name of Branch by default,if you want to upload to others,please establish first.
 - `Token`: Github personal access tokens.
 - `Domain`: You can't set domian name by default and will use your Github default URL.When you make the Rpeo's function of `pages` available and set up custom domain,you can use your own domain now.
-- `Other configuration`: At the end of `Domain`,click "gear" button will pop up detailed configuration of the URL which control file access.You can set up the path of file folders or the naming rule of files.
+- `Other configuration`: At the end of `Domain`,click the "gear" button will pop up detailed configuration of the URL which control file access.You can set up the path of file folders or the naming rule of files.

 ![扩展配置](https://gitee.com/gee1k/oss/raw/master/tutorials/githug-host-extension.png)